UPSC Syllabus 2020 – Prelims, Mains and Interview

 UPSC Syllabus Structure

-It should be noted that the UPSC syllabus for the Civil Services Exam runs common for all the cadres including the:
+It should be noted that the UPSC syllabus for the Civil Services Exam runs common for all the services including the:

 - Indian Administrative Service,